zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 ![abp-studio-browse-catalog-service-2](images/abp-studio-browse-catalog-service-2.png)

-After the application is started, you can rigth-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.CatalogService` application to open it in the ABP Studio inside browser.
+After the application is started, you can right-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.CatalogService` application to open it in the ABP Studio's pre-integrated browser.
 You can see the *Products* controller in the Swagger UI.

 ### Generating the UI Proxy